 Port Haywood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Port Haywood is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Port Haywood who work in architecture and engineering (12.83%), sales jobs (12.70%), and healthcare (12.20%).

-Telecommuters are a relatively large percentage of the workforce: 17.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Port Haywood telecommute to their jobs.
+Overall, about 17.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Port Haywood is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Port Haywood’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.